 Read More: What is Alpha Testing?

-To ensure that your A/B test results are reliable, you must understand three key components of the statistical approach to A/B testing:
+To ensure that your A/B test results are reliable, you must understand three key of the statistical approach to A/B testing:

 - Understanding statistical significance